garethcmurphy/unstructured_metadata/PITCHME.md

 - a set of data that describes and gives information about other data.
 - Can classify into separate types
     - administrative
     - structural
     - descriptive
+    - scientific

 ---